Interoperability and Patient Access

 Interoperability information for app developers

 App developers who want to enter the health care interoperability space need to abide by strict standards to keep members’ data private and secure.
-For guidelines on how to request a product subscription, access the APIs, or register an app, go to the CAQH Endpoint Directory located at https://endpointdirectory.caqh.org.
-Follow the directions to sign up with the directory; once signed up, you can test your app in a CAQH-provided sandbox.
+For guidelines on how to request a product subscription, access the APIs, or register an app, go to https://prodtzinterop.developer.healthtranzformdev.com/ and follow the directions to register with the directory.
+Once registered, you can test your app in sandbox using test member provided.